vicinspectorate.vic.gov.au

 Making false claims

-It is an offence under section 73 of the PID Act to claim that a matter is the subject of a PID or has been determined by IBAC, the VI or the Integrity and Oversight Committee to be a PIC, when you know that claim is false.
+It is an offence under section 73 of the PID Act to claim that a matter is the subject of a PID or has been determined by IBAC or the VI to be a PIC, when you know that claim is false.

 These offences carry a fine of up to 120 penalty units or 12 months imprisonment, or both.